epigraphy-info/epigraphy-info/meeting_pages/workshop_10.md

       <a
         href="{{ site.baseurl }}/documents/workshop_10/abstracts/Sassmann.html"
       >
-        Buddhist Stone Sutras in China: a cross-media publishing epigraphy project and its quest for a digital legacy</a
+        Buddhist Stone Sutras in China: a cross-media publishing epigraphy project and its quest for a digital legacy<span class="stream-tag">streamed</span></a
       >
     </td>
   </tr>